NoamY1/atypical-EPEC-tools/README.md

 # atypical-EPEC-tools

-# atypical-epec-tools
+Code and macros used in the manuscript "Parallel Evolutionary Trajectories Rewire Enteropathogenic Escherichia coli Adhesion to Restore Host Attachment" for analysis of

-Code and macros used in the manuscript (Cell Press/*Cell Host & Microbe* submission) for analysis of **atypical enteropathogenic *Escherichia coli* (aEPEC)** attachment evolution and associated image quantification.
+**atypical enteropathogenic *Escherichia coli* (aEPEC)** attachment evolution and associated image quantification.

 This package includes: